 In 2016, the Museo de Arte de Lima and Grupo Centenario launched an international architecture competition for a new wing expansion of the museum and the remodeling of the Parque de la Exposición.

 Based on the design proposal of the competition winners, Burgos & Garrido and the LLAMA Urban Design consortium in Peru, in May 2019 WMF began work to study, diagnose, and develop the proposed urban-landscape remodeling of the park with the Metropolitan Municipality of Lima in advance of Peru’s Bicentennial of Independence in July 2021 and WMF’s 55th anniversary in 2020.
 In October 2021, the project moved forward with the validation of the pre-investment study.
 Its next phase is expected to be carried out by INVERMET (Metropolitan Investment Fund) of the Metropolitan Municipality of Lima.
 The project execution is expected to be completed before the end of the Bicentennial celebrations in 2024.

-The park’s redesign is intended to enrich the experience of visitors and restore the park’s original dense vegetation through a series of interventions including the installation of a treatment plant to provide clean water for irrigation alongside a new irrigation engineering system for the site.
+The park’s redesign is intended to enrich the experience of visitors and restore the park’s original dense vegetation through a series of interventions including the installation of a new irrigation engineering system for the site.